 Cognitive biases and our lack of awareness

-Cognitive biases are the inherent instincts found in genes.
+Cognitive biases, like the Ben Franklin Effect are the inherent instincts found in genes.
 Over thousands of years, we have learnt to survive through three core behaviours – those of flight/fight/freeze.
 Our ancestors battled wild animals and then each other in their attempts to survive.
 Many failed, and thus, we as a species learnt.

 We learnt when to freeze when confronted by a bear, and when to fight with others.